Skip to content

 woman and man with bicycles on clay pavement

-wienerberger is one of the leading providers of innovative, ecological solutions for the entire building envelope, as well as for infrastructure in water and energy management.
+wienerberger is the leading supplier of innovative and ecological solutions for the entire building envelope in new build and renovation, and of infrastructure solutions for water and energy management.